 Watch for separate CFPs for forthcoming Special Issues.
 Submissions should be sent to Managing Editor, Bob Kowkabany at firstname.lastname@example.org.
 Author guidelines can be found here.
 All other inquiries can be sent to the Editor of Theatre Topics, Lisa S. Brenner at email@example.com, or the Coeditor, Noe Montez at firstname.lastname@example.org.
 Queries regarding book reviews should be send to Book Review Editor, Megan Sanborn Jones at email@example.com.

-THEATRE TOPICS CFP: Special Issue on Graduate Education
+THEATRE TOPICS CFP: Special Issue on Queer Pedagogy in Theatre and Performance

-Theatre Topics seeks submissions for a special issue on pedagogies, curriculum revisions, professional development, and performance practices in theatre and performance studies graduate programs across the globe.
-Essays should explore emergent research, educational theories, and classroom practices for training graduate students, strategies for careers within and beyond the academy, and the role of performance in graduate education.
+Theatre Topics seeks submissions for a special issue on queer pedagogy in theatre and performance studies across the globe.
+Essays should explore emergent research, educational theories, classroom practices, and the role of performance in queer theatre and pedagogy.
 Essays might explore but are not limited to the following:

 For information about submission, visit our website: http://www.press.jhu.edu/journals/theatre_topics/guidelines.html.

-Feel free to contact the editor with any questions or inquiries:
+Feel free to contact the editors with any questions or inquiries: